loxilb-io/loxilbdocs/docs/standalone.md

 ### Pre-requisites

-*This guide uses Ubuntu 20.04.5 LTS as the base operating system*
+*This guide uses Ubuntu 20.04.5 LTS as the base operating system*.
+Please check [system requirements](https://docs.loxilb.io/latest/requirements/) for other supported OSs.

+### 1) Run using docker

 #### Install docker